angelajfisher/diy-static-deployment/README.md

 Before our hook is ready to listen to the public internet, we need to add the script(s) it will be calling.
 Create a new file, `/var/scripts/pull-site-changes.sh` and copy the contents of this repository's [file of the same name](webhooks/pull-site-changes.sh).
 Again, remember to replace the variables \<encased in arrows\> before saving.

-If you are utilizing a twin-server setup for redundancy, repeat this process with the `/var/scripts/reach-parity.sh` file [found here](webhooks/reach-parity.sh).

-You will need a GitHub classic token with read permissions to use in the script's curl request.
+> **WARNING:** You will need a GitHub classic token with read permissions to use in the scripts' curl requests.
 It is **very** important that you test your setup thoroughly, as misuse of the GitHub API with your access token attached **will** get your account suspended.
 While safeguards have been implemented to prevent infinite loops between twin servers, always double check your setup and make any necessary changes to secure your account.

+If you are utilizing a twin-server setup for redundancy, repeat this process with the `/var/scripts/reach-parity.sh` file [found here](webhooks/reach-parity.sh).

 A couple more action items before the webhook service can launch:
 - All scripts must also be converted into executables with `sudo chmod -x /var/scripts/<SCRIPT NAME>.sh`.